 The medallions on either side of the bowl are embossed with scenes from Greek mythology depicting the Battle of Centaurs and Lapiths, a popular subject in Renaissance art.
 The compositions derive in part from design by Rosso Fiorentino (1494–1540), one of the Italian artists called to Fontainebleau to work for the French court.

-Probably made for Henry II of France (r.
-154759), the helmet passed as a diplomatic gift to the Medici court in Florence later in the sixteenth century.
-It is included in a portrait of Cosimo II de' Medici (15901621), grand duke of Tuscany, in the Museum's collection (22.150).
+Probably made for Henry II of France (reigned 1547–59), the helmet passed as a diplomatic gift to the Medici court in Florence later in the sixteenth century.
+It is illustrated in a portrait of Cosimo II de' Medici (1590–1621), grand duke of Tuscany, in the Metropolitan Museum's collection (acc. no. 22.150).